Godash-3rd/alx-zero_day/README.md

-I'm ready for git pull.
+Getting ready to be up to date.
 Yay!